-- New or worsening problem speaking
+New or worsening problem speaking

     - Shortness of breath, chest pain, or are coughing up more mucus

     - Swelling around your wound or underneath your scalp that does not go away within 2 weeks or is getting worse

-- Side effects to a medicine (do not stop taking a medicine without talking to your doctor first)
+    - Side effects from a medicine (do not stop taking a medicine without talking to your doctor first)

     Last reviewed on: 7/17/2022